-Keystone has a clearly stated long term organic growth strategy and, as such, all significant business decisions consider both the short and long-term impact in the process.
-The key to delivering this strategy is to continue to recruit and retain high calibre lawyers.
-In order to be an attractive place for high calibre lawyers to work, it is essential that Keystone maintains its reputation for delivering work to the highest professional standards.
+Keystone has a very clear organic growth strategy aimed to ensure ongoing stakeholder value and all significant business decisions consider both their short and long-term impact on this strategy.
+Fundamental to delivering this strategy is to continue recruiting and retaining high-calibre lawyers who deliver work of the highest professional standards to our clients.
 Central to the success of the business is the development and maintenance of its open, welcoming and collegiate culture and we invest significant time and resources to ensure that these facets are maintained and developed for the benefit of all those involved with the Company.

-Keystone's primary asset is its people, be it the central office staff, the lawyers, the clients or third party suppliers with whom we work (such as counsel, experts and other professionals).
+Keystone's primary asset is its people, be it the central office staff, the lawyers, the clients or third-party suppliers with whom we work (such as counsel, experts and other professionals).
 As a business, we dedicate substantial time, effort and resources in working to develop and maintain strong relationships from which all parties benefit.
-As a people business, the impact of business decisions on our principal stakeholders is always central to the decision making process.
+As a people business, the impact of business decisions on our principal stakeholders is always central to the decision-making process.

-The nature of the Group's business is fundamentally low impact to the environment, we have an extremely small office footprint and the use of technology across the business further reduces the environmental impact as our lawyers have no need to commute to work.
+The nature of the Group's business has a fundamentally low impact on the environment; we have an extremely small office footprint and the use of technology across the business further reduces the environmental impact as our lawyers have no need to commute to work.